-- Sidewalk (min): 6' - Amenity Zone (min): 5' - Includes but not limited to: tree planting zone, light poles, bollards, tree grates, benches, planters, street furnishings, and hardscape areas/ extended sidewalk. - Tree Spacing (on center, avg): 40' - A tree shall be provided at least every 40' measured linearly along each side of the internal main street driveway.
-These trees may be placed within the outdoor amenity space, streetscape amenity zone or in the parking islands; however, only the trees located on each side of the centerline may count towards that half of the streetscape's tree requirement. - Tree planting requirements of the parking landscape standards in section 5.9.6 of the LUMO shall apply. - Outdoor Amenity Space (min): 40' - Refer to requirements in these Design Standards to follow. - Retail kiosks and other structures may be placed in the outdoor amenity space.
+- Sidewalk (min): 6' - Tree Planting Zone (min): 5' - Street furnishings such as but not limited to light poles, bollards, tree grates, benches, planters and hardscape areas/ extended sidewalk are allowed in the Tree Planting Zone so long as measures are taken to provide adequate area for trees to grow. - Tree Spacing (on center, avg.): 40' - A tree shall be provided every 40' on center average, measured linearly along the perimeter of the internal main street driveway.
+These trees may be placed within the Outdoor Amenity Space, Tree Planting Zone or in the parking islands; however, only the trees located on each side of the centerline may count towards that half of the streetscape's tree requirement. - Tree planting requirements of the parking landscape standards in section 5.9.6 of the LUMO shall apply. - Outdoor Amenity Space (min): 40' - Refer to requirements in these Design Standards to follow. - Retail kiosks and other structures may be placed in the Outdoor Amenity Space.
+Retail kiosks shall include buildings of less than 2,500 SF of enclosed heated GLA.
+Enclosed heated GLA of kiosks shall not count towards required Outdoor Amenity Area(s).